Corona-chan: Reactions

-Samantha Cole of Vice Media believes that the character is Chinese at first sight, which is racially offensive, but it can also make people relax a little in the continuous negative news.
+Samantha Cole of Vice Media claimed that Corona-chan is Chinese at first sight, which is racially offensive, but that the character could also provide a lighthearted reprieve from the news.

 Some non-Chinese women who cosplayed Corona-chan and posted photos on the Internet were criticized by Chinese users and eventually apologized.
 The women said the behavior was not meant to insult or discriminate against others, but to inform the public about the importance of washing hands to prevent infectious diseases.
-There are also netizens who support her activities and criticize Chinese users who asked the women to apologize for being naive, believing that they are not at fault.
-On March 20, 2020, Chinese-American cosplayer Yaya Han compared cosplaying Corona-chan to cosplaying Nazis, an unacceptable behavior, and warned other cosplayers to be cautious.

-Michał Radomił Wiśniewski worried that this meme would inflame racism against Chinese or Asians, and he points out that some Corona-chan works better avoid this, such as Ken Ashcorp's "Komm Süsser Tod" video, in which Corona-chan is depicted as a vampire rather than as a woman in a Chinese dress.
+Michał Radomił Wiśniewski worried that this meme would inflame racism against Chinese or Asians, and he pointed out that some Corona-chan works better avoid this, such as Ken Ashcorp's "Komm Süsser Tod" video, in which Corona-chan is depicted as a vampire rather than as a woman in a Chinese dress.

 According to the Federal Protection Service report, some online users referred to COVID-19 as Corona-chan while discussing the use of COVID-19 as a biological weapon.

+Corona-chan was briefly added to Yandere Simulator in April 2020, before being removed by the developer after substantial criticism from the game's fanbase.